tensorflow/io/tensorflow_io/bigquery.md

 ...
 ```

 Connector also supports reading BigQuery column with repeated mode (each field contains array of values with primitive type: Integer, Float, Boolean, String, but RECORD is not supported).
-In this case, selected_fields needs be a dictionary in a
+In this case, selected_fields needs be a dictionary in a form like this:
-form like

 ```python
   { "field_a_name": {"mode": BigQueryClient.FieldMode.REPEATED, output_type: dtypes.int64},